sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

         $ module spider python/3.6.4
     -----------------------------------------------------------------------------------------------------------------------

-*Here you can see module spider can list information about a specific package*
+*Here you can see module spider can list information about a specific module*

 ::